 Spinal Cord Injury & Disease Research

-Because of several recent trends in the fiscal conditions regarding the Missouri SCIDRP, effective immediately, the program will be switching to a single annual proposal deadline, which will be July 1 each year.
-Some of the guidelines for submission of SCIDRP proposal have changed recently, and so please carefully read the instructions before submitting a proposal.
+The SCIDRP program will have a single annual proposal deadline each year.
+Some guidelines have changed recently, so please read the instructions carefully before submitting a proposal.
 If you have any questions, please contact us.

 Who is eligible to apply:

 The SCIDRP is a state-wide Missouri funding program.
 While administratively associated with the UM System, all qualified investigators within Missouri who are employees or staff members of any public or private educational, health care, voluntary health associations or research institutions are eligible to apply.
-This includes, but is not limited to, tenure-track and non-tenure track faculty, postdoctoral fellows, graduate students, engineers, physicians, nurses, physical therapists, and other types of health care workers (see “Previously Funded”).
+This includes, but is not limited to, tenure-track and non-tenure track faculty, postdoctoral fellows, graduate students, engineers, physicians, nurses, physical therapists, and other types of health care workers.

 General types of spinal cord research supported by the SCIDRP: